RobBatchCoder/Millionaire-Quiz/README.md

 * Wix - Used to create logo
 * GitHub - Used for version control
 * GitPod - Cloud IDE and dev ops
-* Adobe.stock - Used to source images.
+* Google images - Used to source images.

 # Deployment
 The project was deployed on GitHub Pages.